nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanoscale structuring of materials.

-### Expanded Definition and Usage\nCarbon nanomaterials are crucial in advancing technologies that require superior material properties, such as lightweight yet strong structures for aerospace, highly conductive materials for electronic components, and efficient catalysts for chemical reactions.
+### Expanded Definition and Usage:
+Carbon nanomaterials are crucial in advancing technologies that require superior material properties, such as lightweight yet strong structures for aerospace, highly conductive materials for electronic components, and efficient catalysts for chemical reactions.
 In medicine, they are explored for targeted drug delivery, diagnostic imaging, and as agents for cellular interaction at the molecular level.
 Additionally, their high surface area and reactivity make them suitable for environmental applications like pollutant adsorption and air purification.